 LED grow lights are great when propagating Rubber Plants (or any houseplants for that matter) in lower light as they can help stimulate growth by creating the ideal environment.
 Grow lights are also great to use more generally on your more mature houseplants, cuttings or seeds if they don’t get enough light in autumn/winter so are a great investment for any plant parent.

-Unfortunately, you aren’t able to propagate a Rubber Plant from a single leaf cutting.
-There needs to be at least one node so that roots can start to form.
-It’s quite rare that you can propagate plants from just one leaf.
+Unfortunately, there needs to be at least one node so that roots can start to form.
+It’s quite rare that you can use just one leaf and if you do try, it’ll go soft and wilt in a few days.

-Whilst you can have plenty of success propagating a Rubber Plant plant with just one node, try to choose a cutting with 2 or 3 nodes.
+Whilst you can have plenty of success with just one node, try to choose a cutting with 2 or 3 nodes.
 It will help growth and we have had more success than with a single node.
 It also means that the cutting immediately feels like a new plant, rather than just one lonesome leaf.

 It’s not a good idea to fertilise your plant when using the stem cutting method, or the air layering method.
 Plants are quite sensitive after they’ve been propagated and new stem cuttings should mature for at least one year before you start thinking about fertilising.